IDDA: a large-scale multi-domain dataset for autonomous driving: Experiments

 \item the second, called ``worst case'', has a higher visual discrepancy w.r.t. the target samples and it counts 40,128 samples taken from the previously excluded countryside town (T07), with a hooded and a non-hooded point of views (J and B) and rainy conditions at noon (HRN). \end{itemize}

-Tab. \ref{table:SynVSRealDistance} and Fig. \ref{fig:tsne_synvsreal} showcase numerically and visually the distance among the dataset distributions.
+Tab. \ref{table:SynVSRealDistance} and Fig. \ref{fig:tsne_synvsreal} show numerically and visually the distance among the dataset distributions.
 When evaluating the performance on the target datasets, we ignored all labels not included in Fig. \ref{fig:pixeldistr} and labeled all four-wheeled vehicles as our semantic class \enquote{vehicle}.
-All results are in Tab. \ref{table:SynVsRealExperiments}.
+For A2D2 we considered only 13 labels due to its labeling inconsistencies with IDDA, e.g. the complete absence of class ``rider'' and ``wall'' and the union of ``vegetation'' with ``terrain''.
+Results are in Tab. \ref{table:SynVsRealExperiments}.

-With the SemSeg-only architectures we can measure a drop in performance of 30.1\% on average in the best case.
+With the SemSeg-only architectures we can measure a drop in performance of 30.97\% on average in the best case (not considering the A2D2 experiments since a fair comparison in terms of mIoU cannot be done due to the different evaluation setup).
 As it can be seen in Fig. \ref{fig:SynVSRealExpImages}c (best case), the network struggles to disambiguate between building, road and sidewalk, though it does an acceptable job at recognizing pedestrians.
 Among the DA approaches, DISE proves to be the most effective.
 Nonetheless, the gap with the baseline is still remarkable and the improvements introduced by DA are not enough to guarantee acceptable performance.
-Interestingly, it seems that the additional depth information exploited by DADA does not help with Cityscapes and BDD100K.
+Interestingly, it seems that the additional depth information exploited by DADA is helpful only in Mapillary Vistas.

 As expected, in the worst case the domain shift is much more severe, with a maximum drop of 46.08\% when tested on Cityscapes.
 In this case, the SemSeg-only network fails to even identify the road, confusing it with the ``terrain'' (see Fig. \ref{fig:SynVSRealExpImages}c, worst case).
 This can be imputable to the relevant textural differences of source and target domains.
 The impact of DA is visually high, yet numerically we observe how even the best performing architecture does not get close to the baseline.
 We also note that in both Cityscapes and BDD100K the best performing DA (DISE) almost doubles the performances of the SemSeg-only architecture, but has a much lower increase of performance in the case of Mapillary.
 This suggests that the higher the performance of the SemSeg-only networks, the lower the impact of DA.
 Overall the gap remains of 28.96\% on average, showing once again how DA techniques still have to work to achieve adequate results.